Openscapes/approach-guide/approach/tooling.md

 If you're part of a cohort for an Openscapes program you may be invited to a private cohort channel.
 Open isn't all or nothing; being open with the peers you're getting to know is a good way to start getting comfortable with the Slack community more broadly.

 Openscapes uses the free Slack plan.
 This means we can all see message history for the previous 90 days.
+We do this partly to encourage good open documentation practices: if you are discussing workflow or software development, decisions should be put in (open) documentation and not in Slack.

 ### Channel purposes